| How

 upon yourself.- and they make great translators also!
 BJ is

+one of my favorite skippers).
 If you are qualified to sail but a little leery about sailing

 in foreign waters then maybe a flotilla is for you.
 In a flotilla(Greece